Digital Identity Anchor - Legal Meaning and Data Structure

 B. Handling Registrar Key Compromise

-In the event your private signing key is stolen:
+In the event a Registrar private signing key is stolen:

 -